edunford/tidysynth/README.md

     ## $ retprice  <dbl> 39.3, 39.9, 30.6, 38.9, 34.3, 38.4, 31.4, 37.3, 36.7, 28.8,…

-The method aims to generate a synthetic California using information from a pool of control states where a law like Proposition 99 was not implemented.
-This “donor pool” holds the case comparisons from which we borrow information from to generate a synthetic version of California.
+The method aims to generate a synthetic California using information from a subset of control states (the “donor pool”) where a similiar law was\_not\_ implemented.
+The donor pool is the subset of case comparisons from which information is borrowed to generate a synthetic version of the treated unit (“California”).

 ``` r
 smoking_out <-